 The Promises of God, how do they affect the future?
 There was a definite change with the arrival of Jesus.
-He became the future.
-A new age began with him and in him.
-It was Jesus who declared: “For all the Prophets and the Law prophesied until John” (Mt.
-11:13).
-And, “Do not think that I have come to abolish the Law and the Prophets; I have not come to abolish them but to fulfill them” (Mt.
-5:17).
+Jesus became the future.
+A new age began with Jesus and in Jesus.
+It was Jesus who declared: “For all the Prophets and the Law prophesied until John” (Matthew 11:13).
+And, “Do not think that I have come to abolish the Law and the Prophets; I have not come to abolish them but to fulfill them” (Matthew 5:17).
 Jesus’ Coming marked three major changes.
 The first and most important one was that man had a direct access to God in Christ.
-One no longer had to seek out a priest, go to a Temple or climb a Mountain to worship God (Jn.
-4:21-24).
-The other was that God through Christ began to bring in a new order or kingdom that was not of this world (Mk.
-1:15; Jn.
-18:26).
+One no longer had to seek out a priest, go to a temple or climb a mountain to worship God (John 4:21-24).
+The other was that God through Christ began to bring in a New Order and a new Kingdom that was not of this world (Mark 1:15; John 18:26).
 Jesus shifted the responsibility from a group or a nation to the individual.
-The reign of God began in man and not in a system or a religion (Lk.
-17:20-21).
+The reign of God began in man and not in a system or a religion (Luke 17:20-21).

 The rejection of Israel did not exactly open the door to the Gentile world.
-The kingdom Jesus had announced was near was not a shoe in.
-There was not going to be another Moses or a David, neither was there going to be peace but a sword and men would use violence to build another religious kingdom, the Ecclesia or the Church (Mt.
-10:34; 11:12).
-Instead of going into the world and make disciples (Ac.
-1:8; Mt.
-28:19), they gathered at the Temple and had the world come to them.
-After Pentecost, thousands gathered daily for prayer and most of them had given up property and work, expecting Jesus to take them up any day (Ac.
-2:42-3:1).
-Too many people out of work depending on miracles created problems and Herod began to remove the leadership and caused them to leave Jerusalem and spread the Good News in homes and schools as Jesus had commissioned them the first time (Ac.
-12:2,17; Mt.
-10:11-13).
+The Kingdom Jesus had announced was near was not a shoe in.
+There was not going to be another Moses or a David, neither was there going to be peace but a sword and men would use violence to build another religious kingdom, the Ecclesia or the Church (Matthew 10:34; 11:12).
+Instead of going into the world and make disciples (Acts 1:8; Matthew 28:19), they gathered at the temple and had the world come to them.
+After Pentecost, thousands gathered daily for prayer and most of them had given up property and work, expecting Jesus to take them up any day (Acts 2:42-3:1).
+Too many people out of work depending on miracles created problems and Herod began to remove the leadership and caused them to leave Jerusalem and spread the Good News in homes and schools as Jesus had commissioned them the first time (Acts 12:2,17; Matthew 10:11-13).
 Herod in a way was the instrument that drove the Apostles to do what Jesus had commanded.
-They went into the world and were overwhelmed with and by the Gentile response (Ac.10).
+They went into the world and were overwhelmed with and by the Gentile response (Acts 10).

-Jesus message was aimed at the people that were the slaves of those in power and against religions that were costly idols made by profiteers (Mt.
-11:4-6; Ac.
-19:23-27).
+Jesus’ Message was aimed at the people that were the slaves of those in power and against religions that were costly idols made by profiteers (Matthew 11:4-6; Acts 19:23-27).
 The Christian God wanted nothing but love and that it be shared.
-He condemned no on, judged no one, sacrificed no one and offered a place in heaven free of any charges.
+He condemned no on, judged no one, sacrificed no one, and offered a place in heaven free of any charges.
 One could trust Jesus for the promises without belonging to expensive religious organizations and structures.
-The “Unknown God” even appealed to the Greek intellectuals, like Luke to whom we owe most of the early history of Christendom (Ac.
-17:16-34).
+The “Unknown God” even appealed to the Greek intellectuals, like Luke to whom we owe most of the early history of Christendom (Acts 17:16-34).
 This system of reaching people in their homes and wherever a group could gather worked well for over one hundred years.
-It was this type of approach Jesus had commissioned the twelve disciples to use among the lost sheep of Israel – a people that were no longer allowed to enter the Temple or a Synagogue (Mt.
-10:5-20).
+It was this type of approach Jesus had commissioned the twelve disciples to use among the lost sheep of Israel –- a people that were no longer allowed to enter the temple or a synagogue (Matthew 10:5-20).

-Jesus was not optimistic that great numbers would hang on to his Promises.
-He knew what was in a man or see what they are going to do in the future (Jn.
-2:25).
-Man’s endurance to be faithful to him was on his mind when He asked, “However, when the Son of Man comes, will he find faith on earth” (Lk.
-18:8)?
-He knew man’s spirit was willing but the flesh lacked endurance (Mt.
-26:41).
+Jesus was not optimistic that great numbers would hang on to His Promises.
+He knew what was in a man or see what they are going to do in the future (John 2:25).
+Man’s endurance to be faithful to him was on his mind when He asked, “However, when the Son of Man comes, will he find faith on earth” (Luke 18:8)?
+He knew man’s spirit was willing but the flesh lacked endurance (Matthew 26:41).
 He knew his followers would be apprehended, mistreated and even killed.
 During such difficult times, many believers will depart form following Him, grow cold in their love and become enamored by Christ pretenders with false promises.
 Even the faithful ones shall look to the sky for deliverance.
-The world will become more wicked; yet Jesus the Christ cannot intervene until every human being has had a chance to hear the message of the kingdom of God (Mt.
-24:9-14).
-Jesus took that feeling with him to Gethsemane and to the cross.
-He begged the Father to take the cup from him and felt forsaken by God (Mk.
-14:33-36; 15:34).
+The world will become more wicked; yet Jesus the Christ cannot intervene until every human being has had a chance to hear the message of the kingdom of God (Matthew 24:9-14).
+Jesus took that feeling with Him to Gethsemane and to the cross.
+He begged the Father to take the cup from Him and felt forsaken by God (Mark 14:33-36; 15:34).

 Pentecost began as promised and the disciples were indeed doing work similar to what Jesus had done.
-The Book of Acts is about the Apostles reaching out into the world as a testimony of Jesus promise that the Holy Spirit would back them (Jn.
-14:15-21; 16:5-16; Ac.
-1:8).
-And indeed, the Counselor was assisting men like Peter, Paul, Luke, Mark, John and others to write down what Jesus said and did (Jn.
-14:26).
+The Book of Acts is about the Apostles reaching out into the world as a testimony of Jesus promise that the Holy Spirit would back them (John 14:15-21; 16:5-16; Acts 1:8).
+And indeed, the Counselor was assisting men like Peter, Paul, Luke, Mark, John and others to write down what Jesus said and did (John 14:26).
 These writings became the guide for the followers of Jesus.
 In time, different leaders took it upon themselves to define certain vital concepts like faith, grace and love as basic to man’s salvation.
-In truth, these are God’s absolute Promises to man because God has no interest in man’s eternal demise (II Pe.
-3:9).
+In truth, these are God’s absolute Promises to man because God has no interest in man’s eternal demise (II Peter 3:9).
 For man to claim them, he must repent, believe and obey Jesus.
 “As the Father has sent me, I am sending you.
 Receive the Holy Spirit.
-If you forgive anyone his sins, they are forgiven; if you do not forgive them, they are not forgiven” (Jn.
-20:21-23).
-“But if you do not forgive men their sins, your Father will not forgive your sins” (Mt.
-6:15).
+If you forgive anyone his sins, they are forgiven; if you do not forgive them, they are not forgiven” (John 20:21-23).
+“But if you do not forgive men their sins, your Father will not forgive your sins” (Matthew 6:15).
 Jesus’ words do require serious consideration regarding man’s part in his own redemption.
-God’s kingdom on earth shall continue to be managed by forceful men (Mt.
-11:12) until the last martyr for Christ has been counted and then Christ will judge the world (Rev. 6:9-11).
+God’s Kingdom on earth shall continue to be managed by forceful men (Matthew 11:12) until the last martyr for Christ has been counted and then Christ will judge the world (Revelation 6:9-11).

 Armageddon shall mark a new beginning for Christ and those only that laid down their lives on their Lord’s behalf.
 John was allowed to see a glimpse of Christ and His Bride and their marriage celebration that shall last a thousand years.
 The Bride consists of those that died for Him.
 These shall also reign with Christ for a thousand years without being interfered by Satan.
 The thousand years is the time it shall take for the healing of planet earth.
 “And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 He seized the dragon, that ancient serpent the devil, or Satan, and bound him for a thousand years.
 He threw him into the Abyss, and locked and sealed it over him, to keep him from deceiving the nations any more until the thousand years were ended.
 After that, he must be set free for a short time.”
 “I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
 They had not worshipped the beast or his image and had not received his mark on their foreheads or on their hands.
 They came to life and reigned with Christ a thousand years.
 The rest of the dead did not come to life until the thousand years were ended.
 This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.”